 Bell’s palsy treatment

 3 out of 4 people recover, with or without treatment.
-However, your doctor may prescribe oral steroids in the first few days of the onset of Bell’s palsy, as this can improve the chances of full recovery.
+However, your doctor may prescribe oral steroids, or an antiviral medicine in the first few days of the onset of Bell’s palsy, as this can improve the chances of full recovery.

 They may also prescribe lubricating eye drops and an eye ointment to protect the affected eye and recommend physiotherapy or face massage.

 - use prescribed eye drops and ointment regularly

 - wear glasses or goggles during the day

 - use an eye patch or tape your eye shut if recommended

 If the pain is bothering you, place a warm, damp washcloth over your face several times a day and take over-the-counter pain medication.